lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_46_0.png.jpg"
    figcaption="Figure 19.
 Histograms of areas detected in objects in each image." %}

 The segmentation results over samples in the BCCD dataset are shown in Fig. 18 and Fig. 19.
 Through inspection, we notice this strategy is robust against small grains in the image, and correctly segments red blood cells presenting light-shaded interiors.
-It also automatically ignores the background and does not interpret its regions as new objects --- through the usage of Otsu's method ---.
+It also automatically ignores the background and does not interpret its regions as new objects --- through the usage of Otsu's method {% cite otsu4310076 %} ---.
 Notwithstanding, long cell chains (which are smashed against each other) are incorrectly segmented as a single object, regardless of their color differences (an effect observed in the first, second, third, fifth, ninth and tenth images).

 ## References

-- Felzenszwalb, Pedro F., and Daniel P. Huttenlocher.
-"Efficient graph-based image segmentation."
-In: *International journal of computer vision (IJCV)* 59.2 (2004), pp. 167-181.
-[10.1023/B:VISI.0000022288.19776.77](https://link.springer.com/article/10.1023/B:VISI.0000022288.19776.77)
-- Otsu, Nobuyuki.
-"A threshold selection method from gray-level histograms."
-In: *IEEE transactions on systems, man, and cybernetics* 9.1 (1979), pp. 62-66. [a6m33bio/otsu](https://cw.fel.cvut.cz/b201/_media/courses/a6m33bio/otsu.pdf)
+{% bibliography --file Computer-Vision/segmentation --cited_in_order %}